phreeza/manuscript_axon_potentials/doc/manuscript.md

-The inferred number of fibers is shown in [@fig:barnowl]D. The density (number of fibers per unit length) is shown as a function of dorsoventral depth, meaning that the y-axis of [@fig:barnowl]A and [@fig:barnowl]B corresponds to the x-axis in [@fig:barnowl]D. The density has its maximum at the center of the electrode array, and decays steadily to both sides.
+The inferred number of fibers is shown in [@fig:barnowl]D. The density (number of fibers per unit length) is shown as a function of dorsoventral depth, meaning that the vertical axis of [@fig:barnowl]A and [@fig:barnowl]B corresponds to the horizontal axis in [@fig:barnowl]D. The density has its maximum at the center of the electrode array, and decays steadily to both sides.
 This profile of the number of fibers is consistent with the known anatomy of axons in NL.
 The density does not decay to zero on either side, which may be due to the limited range of recording